make-demo-learn-math/make-demo-learn-math.github.io/doc/Presentation.md

   - When working with 3D vectors and rotations, sometimes it helps to start in 2D before trying to generalize to 3D
-  - Quaternion Nlerp is a fast approximation to Slerp which is easy to implement
+  - Quaternion (N)lerp is a fast approximation to Slerp which is easy to implement